patricklam/plam.new-webpage/content/top/nz-places.md

 * [Serious Fun Riverboarding](https://www.riverboarding.co.nz/) (March 2020): pretty intense whitewater experience.

 ### Christchurch
+* [Christchurch Tram](https://www.christchurchattractions.nz/christchurch-tram/) (October 2022): Not transit.
+It does a 4km loop in 50 minutes with commentary along the way.
+I guess I'd do it once, but not really again.
+Now, if only there was actual rail transit in Christchurch again.
 * [Quake City](https://quakecity.co.nz/) (September 2020): learning about the Christchurch 2011 earthquake, a traumatic event.
 Lots of info.
 * [Mount Hutt](https://www.mthutt.co.nz/) skiing (September 2020, [pics](https://gallery.patricklam.ca/index.php?/category/1278)): yep, skiing.
 No one skis off piste?